oyster-catcher/BoosterGuidance/README.md

 - Boostback

 No controls for this.
-The rocket will turn to fire its engines to minimize the target error.
+The booster will turn to fire its engines to minimize the target error.
 For return to launch site this will mean aiming back at the launch site.
 It will turn using RCS (if enabled) and thrust vectoring to aim correctly.
 It will then increase the throttle and finally reduce throttle when the target error is getting low for increased accuracy.
 The next phase, Coasting, will be triggered when the target error is below 20m or if the target error has risen significantly and probably can't be reduced further.